9927 Easton Road

 Rittman, Ohio 44270

 Chippewa Valley Angus Farms LLC, based in Rittman, Ohio, is a registered Angus operation with a great history and a bright future.
-Owned and managed by Rod Ferguson and his wife Laurie, the goal at Chippewa Valley Angus Farms is to produce quality seedstock to better the cattle industry and the Angus breed.
+Chippewa Valley Angus was owned and managed by Rod Ferguson and his wife Laurie for the first 29 years of operation.
+Sadly in 2022 Rod passed away but Laurie, with the invaluable help of Matt Brown and Matt Horst, will be continuing to produce quality seedstock to better the cattle industry and the Angus breed.

 The Legacy of Chippewa Valley Angus Farms